 If only the top layer of a road is damaged, you don’t have to replace the entire road surface.
 A particularly cost-effective and environmentally friendly alternative is the process of “paving thin overlay hot onto a sprayed seal.”

 Perfectly bonded layers withstand traffic loads

-Compaction is a big challenge when paving thin layers in hot application, as it requires the layers to be compacted uniformly but without causing irregularities in the surface.
-Dynamic compaction with oscillation is ideal, ensuring that the underlying cold layer is not damaged by compaction.
-Static compaction is also possible, but without vibration.
+Compaction is a major challenge when paving thin layers hot, as it requires the layers to be compacted uniformly but without causing surface unevenness.
+Dynamic compaction with oscillation is ideal to prevent damage to the underlying cold layer during compaction.
+Static compaction is another alternative, but should be carried out without vibration.

 WIRTGEN levelling technology controls height, depth and slope to achieve results of maximum precision.